top of page

 Switzerland or Tasmania?

-5. Lavender Tea Party at Port Arthur Lavender
+5. Have a Lavender Tea Party at Port Arthur Lavender — Tasman Peninsula

 We visited in autumn (second half of April), so the lavender had already been harvested, but on our gorgeous day exploring the Tasman Peninsula, this spot was still a total hit for lunch with the kids.
 The food is absolutely delicious, and there’s a small play area for children, wide open spaces, and outdoor tables overlooking the lavender fields and lake.
 We could only imagine how magical it must feel when the lavender is in full bloom!